What is a head injury?

 Head injuries are one of the most common causes of disability and death in adults.
 The injury can be as mild as a bump, bruise (contusion), or cut on the head, or can be moderate to severe in nature due to a concussion, deep cut or open wound, fractured skull bone(s), or from internal bleeding and damage to the brain.

-The following are some of the different types of head injuries:
+These are some of the different types of head injuries:

 - Concussion.
 A concussion is an injury to the head area that may cause instant loss of awareness or alertness for a few minutes up to a few hours after the traumatic event.